-Mrs Kristen Thomas, Mr Ben Harmon, Mrs Dunn and Ms Mara Simic welcome the year 5/6 students and their families to the 2021 school year.
+Mr Ben Harmon, Ms Jacquie Neale, Mrs Connie Romano and Mrs Rachel O’Brien welcome the year 5/6 students and their families to the 2022 school year.

 The 5/6 team works closely together, providing a comprehensive and stimulating curriculum within a warm and caring learning environment.
 We recognize that all learners are different, having a range of interests and needs.
 Working with families we aim to create a culture of learning that caters for all students’ learning needs.
 In 5/6 we are extending the foundation skills, knowledge and understandings established in the first years of school, in preparation for the demands and expectations of future learning.